abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 {:toc}

 ## Legacy finance has no self-serve DNA

-> Human operators have dual roles, as producers & as defenders against failure[^complex]

 I had a lot of time to stew while I was listening to fuzzy hold music.
 (Why is the audio quality so bad!
 At one point citi conferenced me through their system to an operator for my brokerage, and the third party was clearer than the citi agent!
 Ugh).